Achieving Privacy on the Internet

 Secureblue is my main recommendation for desktop.
 It’s as convenient as it’s secure.

-You can consider using a VPN provider like Mullvad.
+At this point, you should consider using a VPN provider like Mullvad.

 Maximal Privacy and Security